Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Security groups only apply to traffic within the VPC.

 **Explanation:**
-"Security groups only apply to inbound traffic." is incorrect; they also control outbound traffic.
+Security groups only apply to inbound traffic. is incorrect; they also control outbound traffic.
-"Security groups apply to both inbound and outbound traffic." is correct.
+Security groups apply to both inbound and outbound traffic. is correct.
 Security groups are stateful, allowing inbound rules and outbound rules for associated resources.
-"Security groups only apply to outbound traffic." is incorrect.
+Security groups only apply to outbound traffic. is incorrect.
-"Security groups only apply to traffic within the VPC." is incorrect; they apply to traffic both inside and outside the VPC depending on rules.
+Security groups only apply to traffic within the VPC. is incorrect; they apply to traffic both inside and outside the VPC depending on rules.

 ---